Interact with Data on Tableau Mobile

 If someone sends you a link to a view or metric, or if you receive a notification email with a link, you can open the link directly in Tableau Mobile.
 Simply select the link, and it will either open in the app or open in a web browser and automatically redirect to the app.
 If a prompt appears asking you for permission to open the link in Tableau Mobile, accept the prompt.

-If you open a link for a version of Tableau Server earlier than 2020.2, or if your Tableau administrator has disabled this feature, the link will not automatically open in the app.
+If you open a link for a version of Tableau Server earlier than 2020.2, or if your Tableau administrator has turned off this feature, the link won't automatically open in the app.
 Instead, the link will open in a web browser, and you can select the Open in Tableau Mobile banner to open it in the app.

 Open in Tableau Mobile banner